x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/migrating-imap-mailboxes/migrating-imap-mailboxes.md

     You can also use the migrations page or setup instructions in the [Admin center preview to migrate from IMAP](imap-migration-in-the-admin-center.md) systems such as Gmail, Hotmail.com or Outlook.com.
 These steps are the best if you plan to migrate mail for only a few users (less than 50).
 If you are migrating mail for more users it is easier to use a CSV file to enter all the information for the accounts.

-6. Connect Microsoft 365 or Office 365 to email system.
+6. Connect Microsoft 365 or Office 365 to the source email system.

     To migrate email successfully, Microsoft 365 or Office 365 needs to connect and communicate with the source email system.
 To do this, Microsoft 365 or Office 365 uses a migration endpoint, the settings that are used to create the connection.